Preserving the Past, Designing for the Future

 Deliverables

-Research, User testing, UX
+Research, User testing, UX, UI

-In partnership with the National Trust for Scotland, we delivered a fast, accessible, and emotionally resonant digital experience that reflects the Trust’s mission to protect Scotland’s heritage for future generations.
-Across two phases, we restructured the site architecture, improved user journeys, and introduced new ways to Visit, Join, and Donate: driving engagement, increasing conversions, and showcasing the Trust’s evolving brand.
+In partnership with the National Trust for Scotland, we delivered a fast, accessible, and emotionally resonant end-to-end service experience that reflects the Trust’s mission to protect Scotland’s heritage for future generations.

 The Problem